Eargo vs. Phonak

 Testing out Phonak hearing aids

-Phonak’s style and power options are broad.
-Their hearing aids include Naída Lumity, a powerful behind-the-ear (BTE) hearing aid, and Lyric, an extended wear hearing aid which remains in place within the ear for long periods.
-Phonak’s hearing aids utilize SmartSpeech Technology, which focuses on hearing and understanding speech with clarity and ease.
-We’ve found Phonak hearing aids require less straining to keep up with conversations, even in noisy environments.
+Phonak’s hearing aids use SmartSpeech Technology, which focuses on hearing and understanding speech with clarity and ease.
+We’ve found Phonak hearing aids require less straining to keep up with conversations, even in noisy or windy environments.

-» Learn More: Phonak hearing aid review
+» Learn More: Phonak Hearing Aid Review

-Some of Phonak’s hearing aids use Tinnitus Sound Therapy to reduce the brain’s perception of tinnitus (ringing in the ears).
-Eargo doesn’t offer any tinnitus features or sound therapy, so if you have tinnitus, that’s something to consider.
+Some of Phonak’s hearing aids use Tinnitus SoundTherapy to reduce the brain’s perception of tinnitus (ringing in the ears).
+Eargo doesn’t offer any tinnitus features or sound therapy, so that’s something to consider if you have tinnitus.

 » Related Reading: Best Hearing Aids for Tinnitus in 2024